-Start by checking any language in your lease agreement that speaks to eviction notices or sale of the home.
-If you used a form rental agreement, as many homeowners will do, there is likely some language in the lease that will address the number of days' notice you need to give your tenant in the event of an eviction involving the sale of the home.
-Typically, this is 30 or 60 days for a standard lease or rental agreement.
+Start by reviewing any language in your lease agreement that speaks to eviction notices or sale of the home.
+If you used a form rental agreement, as many homeowners do, there is likely some language within it that addresses how many days' notice you need to give your tenant in the event of an eviction involving the sale of the home.
+Typically, this is 30 or 60 days.

-Of course, you may have additional grounds for evicting your tenant, such as such as failure to pay rent, property damage, or material violation of the rental agreement.
+Of course, you might have additional grounds for evicting your tenant, such as failure to pay rent, property damage, or material violation of the rental agreement.
 Such disputes might even be part of your desire to sell the home.

-If you haven't yet found a buyer, you may want to talk to your tenant about what's coming, perhaps even providing more notice than is required.
+If you haven't yet found a buyer, you might want to talk to your tenant about what's coming, perhaps even providing more notice than is required.
 Put yourself in your tenant's shoes.
-If you were to discover that your home was being sold out from under you, surely you would be upset or frightened.
+If you were to discover that your home was being sold out from under you, surely you would be upset.
 This is especially true if you had lived in the space for several years with a year-to-year lease.
-Remember that a tenant can do all sorts of things that might cause trouble for your sale, particularly if he runs to court to get an injunction against eviction.
+Remember that a tenant can do all sorts of things that might cause trouble for your sale, particularly if the tenant runs to court to get an injunction against eviction.

-You should also, for obvious reasons, inform prospective buyers of the existence of the tenant.
+You should also, for obvious as well as legal reasons, inform prospective buyers of the existence of a tenant who won't be departing.
+(Learn about seller disclosure requirements.)
 Most courts will bind a buyer to the terms of the rental agreement that's already in place, meaning that there is a decent chance that if the buyer takes possession before the notice time allotted in the lease, the buyer will be stuck with the tenant, under the terms of your lease or rental agreement, for some period of time.